-On October 31, 2022, the Company and certain of its subsidiaries entered into Amendment No. 7 (the "ABL Treasury Amendment") in which the maturity date of the ABL Facility was extended to January 9, 2026 and it included a springing maturity commencing thirty days prior to the maturity of any of the Term Debt, the UST Tranche A Facility Indebtedness, or the UST Tranche B Facility Indebtedness.
-The amended facility has an increased capacity of \$50 million up to \$500 million and an interest rate of Secured Overnight Financing Rate ("SOFR") + 1.75%.
+On July 7, 2020, the Company and certain of its subsidiaries entered into Amendment No. 6 (the "ABL Treasury Amendment") in which the maturity date of the ABL Facility was extended to January 9, 2024 and it included a consent to the refinancing and conforming changes to the description of collateral set forth in the UST Credit Agreements as well as an increase of 0.5% to applicable margin to borrowings under the ABL Facility (which increase is already reflected above).

-As of December 31, 2022, our Availability under our ABL Facility was \$47.7 million, and our Managed Accessibility was \$6.7 million.
-Availability is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by the ABL Agent and our \$361.8 million of outstanding letters of credit.
-Our Managed Accessibility represents the maximum amount we would access on the ABL Facility and is adjusted for eligible receivables plus eligible borrowing base cash measured as of December 31, 2022.
-If eligible receivables fall below the threshold management uses to measure availability, which is 10% of the borrowing line, the Credit Agreement governing the ABL Facility permits adjustments from eligible borrowing base cash to restricted cash prior to the applicable compliance measurement date, which for the year-end 2022 is as of January 13, 2023.
-Cash and cash equivalents and Managed Accessibility was \$241.8 million as of December 31, 2022.
+As of December 31, 2021, our Availability under our ABL Facility was \$93.1 million, and our Managed Accessibility is \$48.1 million.
+Availability is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by the ABL Agent and our \$356.9 million of outstanding letters of credit.
+Our Managed Accessibility represents the maximum amount we would access on the ABL Facility and is adjusted for eligible receivables plus eligible borrowing base cash measured as of December 31, 2021.
+If eligible receivables fall below the threshold management uses to measure availability, which is 10% of the borrowing line, the Credit Agreement governing the ABL Facility permits adjustments from eligible borrowing base cash to restricted cash prior to the applicable compliance measurement date, which for the year-end 2021 is as of January 15, 2022.

-As of December 31, 2021, our Availability under our ABL Facility was \$93.1 million, and our Managed Accessibility was \$48.1 million.
 Cash and cash equivalents and Managed Accessibility was \$358.8 million as of December 31, 2021.

+As of December 31, 2020, our Availability under our ABL Facility was \$43.7 million, and our Managed Accessibility was \$4.0 million.
+As of January 15, 2021, we had less than 10% of the borrowing line in eligible receivables and moved \$3.1 million of cash into restricted cash, as permitted under the ABL Facility, which effectively put our cash and cash equivalents and Managed Accessibility was \$440.2 million as of December 31, 2020.